 - Internal Stakeholders

 Internal stakeholders are within the organization.
 For example:

 - An internal customer or client (if the project is for an internal need of an organization)

 - A program manager

 - A portfolio manager

-- Another group’s manager internal to the organization (e.g., functional manager, operational manager, admin manager, etc.).
+- Another group’s manager (e.g., functional manager, operational manager, admin manager, etc.).

 These stakeholders generally have the highest interest in the project’s success.

 External stakeholders are outside the organization.
 For example:

 - An external customer or client (if the project is a result of a contract)